B3a — Assessment Competency

 Feedback takes many forms.
 The simplest is your evaluation of how you did.
 This will mainly involve learning from your failures, such as realising that you forgot to cover a crucial area.
 The ultimate direct, personal feedback is whether your assessment allows you, with other team members, to compile a formulation sufficient to plan further actions.

-Clinical practice: The OCCAM – a useful aide memoire.
+The OCCAM – a useful aide memoire.

 My approach was based on the INTERMED, an earlier measure of complexity, with evidence to support it.
 The INTERMED used the biopsychosocial model of illness as a framework but did not cover all domains of the model.
 It could be improved without lengthening it.
 It has evolved into a self-assessment version.

-The second goal was to help rehabilitation professionals, especially doctors training in rehabilitation in Oxford, learn to incorporate a biopsychosocial approach into their thinking.
+A second goal was to help rehabilitation professionals, especially doctors training in rehabilitation in Oxford, learn to incorporate a biopsychosocial approach into their thinking.

 I must stress that the OCCAM was not designed to be completed with a patient, going through items one at a time.
 That would be inappropriate.
 It may be used as: